 The 24th annual conference of the Society for Crypto-Judaic Studies, will take place in Dallas from Sunday, July 20, through Tuesday, July 22, 2014.

-Our keynote speaker will be Angelina Muñiz Huberman, a Mexican novelist and poet of Sephardic origin whose work has been recognized with prestigious literary awards such as the Sor Juan Inés de la Cruz prize.
+Our keynote speaker will be Angelina Muñiz Huberman, a Mexican novelist and poet of Sephardic origin whose work has been recognized with prestigious literary awards such as the Sor Juana Inés de la Cruz prize.

-The Third Annual Martin Sosin Address to Advance Scholarship in the Crypto-Judaic Arts will be delivered by foremost scholar of Hispano Literature, Ilan Stavans, Professor at Amherst University.
+The Third Annual Martin Sosin Address to Advance Scholarship in the Crypto-Judaic Arts will be delivered by foremost scholar of Hispano Literature, Ilan Stavans, Professor at Amherst College.
 He has taught courses on a wide array of topics such as Spanglish, modern American poetry, Latin music, popular culture in Hispanic America, world Jewish writers, the cultural history of the Spanish language, the history of the Spanish language, Jewish-Hispanic relations, and U.S.-Latino culture.

 The program will include: